leoagomes/3ds.js/README.md

 ## Features

-3DS.js is currently able to run anything [Duktape](https://duktape.org) can run out of the box, with `console.log` support and a couple incomplete "core" modules:
-`3ds/fs/sync` a synchronous IO interface modeled around `stdio.h`, `3ds/event-loop`
-the JS interface to the internal event loop implementation.
-I'll try to document all JS API by providing type definitions (currently at `roms/3ds.d.ts`) along with documentation comments.
+Currently, the only api that is stable is whatever [Duktape](https://duktape.org) provides out of the box plus `console.log`.
+Everything else is really subject to change.

+If you write your app using the template provided in `/js`, you'll get the latest JavaScript with support for many features through [core-js](https://github.com/zloirock/core-js) polyfills.
+I'm not completely certain how well they will work.

 ### Roadmap

 At the moment, I believe these will be the next steps towards the first release:

-- node-like module system (currently only "core" module support)
+- node-like module system
+  - current `require` (poorly) emulates node behavior
 - proper file I/O -- even if completely synchronous
 - promise polyfill
-- `process` polyfill
-- a modern JS/TS app template
 - a version of 3DS.js that is able to run `index.js` from the SD card (no compilations)
   - a JS app loader app capable of launching other JS packages?